coady/clients/README.md

     ...
 ```

+## Resource
 Resources also implement syntactic support for methods such as __getattr__ and __call__,
-providing most of the benefits of custom clients, without having to define a schema.
+providing most of the benefits of custom clients with no further defintion.

 ```python
 for repo in github.user.repos(visibility='public'):